kubernetes/enhancements/keps/sig-scheduling/5500-cel-based-scheduling/README.md

 **Mitigation**:

 - CEL cost limits are enforced at admission time to reject overly complex expressions
-- The maximum expression length is limited to 10 Ki
+- The maximum expression length is limited to 10 KiB
 - Runtime cost tracking prevents runaway evaluations
 - Limited CEL environment exposed for both affinity and tolerations